The Day Judas Priest Went on Trial for Subliminal Lyrics

-Lawyers pointed to messages – some overt, some allegedly masked through backward recording techniques – on albums like 1978's Stained Glass, saying that they led directly to two teens from Sparks, Nev. -- Raymond Belknap and James Vance -- to make a grisly decision on Dec.
+Lawyers pointed to messages – some overt, some allegedly masked through backward recording techniques – on albums like 1978's Stained Class.
+They argued that they led Raymond Belknap and James Vance, two teens from Sparks, Nev., to make a grisly decision on Dec.
 23, 1985.

 The trial included a series of unforgettable allegations and images, such as Halford's dramatic recitation of lyrics he said he "never perceived" as "deep and meaningful."
 By Aug.
 24, 1990, the Washoe County District Court had dismissed the case.